mercmobily/simpledblayer/README.md

 Once again, all these features (and limitations) are tailored around the fact that SimpleDbLayer is a module that enables [JsonRestStores](https://github.com/mercmobily/JsonRestStores) to have several (thin) database layers.

+DOCUMENTATION TODO: Specify that SimpleDbLayer inherits from EventEmitterCollector, and emits collecting events before and after operations.
+This allows field manipulation on the fly.

 # Database-specific adapters

 At the moment, here is the list of database-specific adapters: